 Provide a Map to enable access to the correct places in the DAP and maps to show coverage - We would like to provide a map of the counties/parishes with colouring to show the percentage of the registers (including birth, marriage and death) that we have transcribed.
 We might consider colour coding them based on the number of records transcribed.
 This will show the researcher if where they are looking is likely to be useful or not.

 We would like a volunteer-facing interface that allows users to review data, flag problems, and suggest corrections.
-This would utilize some of the techniques developed for #1342, but would be retrospective, letting volunteers analyze challenges across the system and tracking review status of the data (whether that be on a per-file or per-place basis).
+This would utilise some of the techniques developed for #1342, but would be retrospective, letting volunteers analyze challenges across the system and tracking review status of the data (whether that be on a per-file or per-place basis).

 Surnames - Microvolunteering Interface - We have been limited in how we can record surnames in baptisms; we've assumed the classic English model where the child has the father's surname.
 This is not always the case though (see issue#655) as it was not possible before we implemented flexible CSV - older records need revisiting and updating.
 We need a tool so that micro-volunteers can revisit records and update the use of surname fields.